GJAR-IoT/GJAR-IoT-Backend/Documentation/export.en.md

 # Exporting data

-Service for exporting data from the database as CSV files.
+Service for exporting data from the database as a CSV file containing the requested table.
 Base address is `/api/export/...`, and all API calls use GET.

 ## Full export (GET) → csv